altpsyche/vis-psyche-docs/chapters/36_PostProcessing.md

 ---

-## Engine Extensions
+## Step 1: Engine Extensions

-Before we implement the post-processing classes, we need to extend our core engine components with a few utility functions that we'll need for configuration and shader management.
+Before we implement the bloom effect, we need to extend our core engine components with a few utility functions for configuration and shader management.

 ### Add Shader Uniform Support

-We'll need to pass `vec2` uniforms (e.g., texture sizes) to our shaders for the Gaussian blur and downsampling ops.
+We'll need to pass `vec2` uniforms (e.g., texture sizes) to our shaders for the Gaussian blur.

 **1. Update** `VizEngine/src/VizEngine/OpenGL/Shader.h` to add the declaration:
 ```cpp